When You Make A Selfish ChoiceDr. Erwin W. Lutzer | March 5, 2006

 Not too long ago I was asked to fly to Canada to do the funeral of a marvelous Christian leader who died in his early 90s.
 In order to get back to Chicago, for reasons that are unclear to me, I was routed through Toronto.
 Now if you know where Regina is, it is way out west and Toronto is in the east.
 Then from Toronto I caught a flight to Chicago.
 Now there are other ways to do it that are a little simpler, but sometimes the airlines don’t do it as simple as you wish they would.

-Let us pray.
-Father, thank You that we don’t get what we deserve.
-Thank You that because of Jesus we can be forgiven, restored and cleansed.
-Thank You, Father, that David’s story does not end until his life ends, when he is back in fellowship, when he is back writing Psalms, when he is back blessing people because of his own relationship even as he watches his family unravel.
-Thank You for Solomon who was not at all a perfect king.
+Father, thank you that we don’t get what we deserve.
+Thank you that because of Jesus we can be forgiven, restored, and cleansed.
+Thank you, Father, that David’s story does not end until his life ends, when he is back in fellowship, when he is back writing Psalms, when he is back blessing people because of his own relationship even as he watches his family unravel.
+Thank you for Solomon who was not at all a perfect king.
 In fact, his heart was turned from the Lord.
-Nevertheless, You loved him and You kept on loving him.
+Nevertheless, you loved him and you kept on loving him.
 You did it because of grace.
 Grant to us, Father, that grace.
-And in the midst of the mess show Your love and Your mercy to hurting, regretful people.”
+And in the midst of the mess, show your love and your mercy to hurting, regretful people.”